SERG-Delft/serg-delft.github.io/_researchlines/software-analytics.md

 ## Student collaborators

-SAL is always open to host briliant MSc/BSc students to work on the exiting topics we offer.
-Currently, SAL has the priviledge to host the following
+SAL is always open to hosting brilliant MSc/BSc students to work on the exiting topics we offer.
+Currently, SAL has the privilege to host the following
 students:

 * Wouter Zorgdrager (MSc student).
 Working on FASTEN, system administration

 * Roberta Gismondi (BSc student).
-Working on ML-based autocompletion for Python
+Working on ML-based auto-completion for Python
 * Ilya Grishkov (BSc student).
 Working on FASTEN
 * Evaldas Latoškinas (BSc student).
 Working on type prediction for Python
 * Mihhail Sokolov (BSc student).
 Working on FASTEN